2013 Nobel Prize in Literature

-The 2013 Nobel Prize in Literature was awarded to the Canadian writer Alice Munro (born 1931) as "master of the contemporary short story."
-She is the first Canadian and the 13th woman to receive the prize.
+The 2013 Nobel Prize in Literature was awarded to the Canadian writer Alice Munro (1931–2024) as "master of the contemporary short story."
+She was the first Canadian and the 13th woman to receive the prize.

 Laureate

-Alice Munro has dedicated her literary career almost exclusively to the short story genre.
-She grew up in a small Canadian town – Huron County, Ontario – the kind of environment that often provides the backdrops for her stories.
-These often accommodate the entire epic complexity of the novel in just a few short pages and the underlying themes of her work are often relationship problems and moral conflicts.
-The relationship between memory and reality is another recurring theme she uses to create tension.
-With subtle means, she is able to demonstrate the impact that seemingly trivial events can have on a person's life.
+Alice Munro dedicated her literary career almost exclusively to the short story genre.
+She grew up in a small Canadian town – Huron County, Ontario – the kind of environment that often provided the backdrops for her stories.
+These often accommodated the entire epic complexity of the novel in just a few short pages and the underlying themes of her work were often relationship problems and moral conflicts.
+The relationship between memory and reality was another recurring theme she uses to create tension.
+With subtle means, she was able to demonstrate the impact that seemingly trivial events can have on a person's life.
 Her famous short story collections include Dance of the Happy Shades (1969), Who Do You Think You Are?
 (1978), The Progress of Love (1986), The Love of a Good Woman (1998), and Runaway (2004).